 You can create a stunning website that has more flexibility and control over design, customization & monetization, etc. With the help custom themes & plugins, you can extend functionalities of your site.

-Moreover, you get a custom domain name which is helpful in building a strong online identity or a brand.
+Moreover, you get a custom domain name which helps build a strong online identity or a brand.

-Considering these major differences between WordPress.com vs. WordPress.org mentioned here, WordPress.org is clear WINNER.
+Considering these major differences between WordPress.com vs. WordPress.org mentioned here, WordPress.org is a clear WINNER.

 Was this article useful and helped you in clearing your doubts?
 Or, do you want to say any of your experience on WordPress.com vs. WordPress.org?